dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 Permission Class Hierarchy and Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following graphs show the class hierarchy and the structure of each permission class.
-For space saving purposes we use 'kb:' or 'knora-base:' interchangeably where appropriate.

 **Permission Class Hierarchy**